 You may have followers on social media who want your business to succeed.
 These followers may be more likely to leave a positive review than most other customers.

 - Include a link.
-Find your Google review link on your Google My Business profile.
+Find your Google review link on your Google Business Profile profile.
 Make sure that you include it clearly on your social media post.

 - Ask often.
 Not all of your customers will see all of your social media posts all of the time.
 It is better to err on the side of mentioning leaving a review more often than less often.